Updated

 - Physical or occupational therapy,

-- Scarring or disfigurement,
+- Scarring or disfigurement, and

-3. Our results
+3. Our case results

 Our recent achievements include a number of multi-million dollar settlements on behalf of our clients.

-But whether you have been a small case or a large one, our lawyers and experts will review all the evidence and interview witnesses to make sure you get the most from insurance adjusters and opposing lawyers.
+But whether you have a small case or a large one, our lawyers and experts will review all the evidence and interview witnesses to make sure you get the most from insurance adjusters and opposing lawyers.

-And unlike some firms, we are not afraid to take cases to trial in front of a jury.
+Unlike some firms, we are not afraid to take cases to trial in front of a jury.

-Our practice is headed by California trial lawyers Neil Shouse and Michael Scaffidi.
 Together they have tried over 100 cases with an impressive success rate.

-Neil Shouse is a Harvard Law School graduate who has been a litigator with some of the nation’s top law firms — including global law firm Sidley Austin LLP — and a Deputy District Attorney with the Los Angeles County District Attorney’s office.
+Neil Shouse is a Harvard Law School graduate who has been a litigator with some of the nation’s top law firms — including

 Neil and Michael oversee a team of knowledgeable lawyers, investigators, medical professionals, paralegals, and legal assistants with years of experience and who will make sure that you and your case get the attention you need.